lukechampine/mkvsynth/delbrot/plugins.md

     char *output  = OPTSTR("output", NULL);
     ...
 ```
 Then we can extract the arguments from `args`.
 Mandatory arguments are accessed directly.
-To get the next argument, use args->next->, args->next->next, etc. This method will probably be replaced with a macro at some point to simplify things.
+To get the next argument, use `args->next->`, `args->next->next->`, etc. This method will probably be replaced with a macro at some point to simplify things.

 Next come the optional arguments.
 A different macro must be called depending on the expected return value.
 Simply provide the name of the argument and the default value, and the macro will do the rest.